mchaov/plugins-with-typescript-mobx-and-react/README.md

 Plugin based systems such as [wordpress](https://wordpress.org), [magento](https://magento.com) are very common in the eCommerce space.
 Every web application build with such system is a mashup of plugins communicating via shared interface.

+## Summary

+### What this architecture isn't

+TODO

+### Pros

+TODO

+### Cons

+TODO

 ## TODO!

 To explain:

-1. React life cycle - why ```this.state``` and not ```this.props```.
-Why is state injected and observable?
-2. Expand on the difference between react app and an app that uses react as view
-3. Expand on the ```./helpers``` folder.
+1. Expand on the ```./helpers``` folder.
 Why it is the same for all plugins?
 We prefer low coupling.
 Stable packages.
 Code duplication is ok, coupling is not!
-4. Plugin inside plugin.
+1. Plugin inside plugin.
-5. Why plugins cannot communicate between each other?
+1. Why plugins cannot communicate between each other?
-6. Explain View class life cycle in more details.
+1. Explain View class life cycle in more details.
-7. What this architecture isn't.
-8. pros/cons.